Nivalyx/osu-wiki/wiki/Tournaments/UCUP/2021/en.md

 2. In the lobby, all teams will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2.
 3. Teams  **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Teams  **are not allowed** to join in (or register for) more than one Qualifier lobby.
-5. Based on their performance in the Qualifier, teams will be ranked based on the amount of Qualifier points they accumulate.
+5. Based on their performance in the Qualifier, teams will be ranked based on their **average rank combined from each individual Qualifier beatmaps**.
-   - The Qualifier points are awarded for each individual beatmap and calculated by the following mechanism: the best performer on the beatmap across all Qualifier lobbies combined gains +1 point added to their Qualifier points tally, the second best performer gains +2 points, the third best performer gains +3 points, and so on.
+6. The 32 teams with the highest average rank combined from each individual Qualifier beatmaps will advance to the knock-out stages.
-6. The 32 teams with the **lowest amount of accumulated Qualifier points in total** will advance to the Knock-out stages.
+   - If there are two (or more) teams who share the same average rank, the team that holds the higher total score combined from all ten Qualifier beatmaps will be placed in the higher seed.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.

 #### Knock-out stage rules